latchbio/latch/docs/tasks.md

 # Tasks
-Tasks are the heart(s) of any flyte workflow where all the computation happens.
+Tasks are the heart of any Flyte workflow where all the computation happens.
 Let's go over the anatomy of a task.

 ## Resources